 If you are having problems with the transmission in your Lancer, such as clunky shifting or hesitation, check the fluid level first - it is amazing how many drivers pay thousands of dollars for transmission work when a half quart of transmission fluid would have fixed the problem.

-Small bulbs that burn out regularly - did you know you can replace these with LED lights?2005 Mitsubishi Lancer ES 2.0L 4 Cyl.
+White light when you back up - yup, they burn out and you can replace them with bright LEDs2005 Mitsubishi Lancer ES 2.0L 4 Cyl.

 Many cars will burn or leak a little bit of oil.
 Over time, this adds up and you might need to add some - learn how to here!2005 Mitsubishi Lancer ES 2.0L 4 Cyl.